Virtually-Retro/SoundManager/README.md

 ## load_mp3_audio_stream( filename: String ) -> AudioStream

-    used by the add_sound function, should not be called externally.
+    Used by the add_sound function, should not be called externally.

 ## set_volume( Volume: Int ) -> void: